Sparse Approximate Inference for Spatio-Temporal Point Process Models: Experiments

 \section{Experiments}

 In this section we assess the speed and accuracy of the inference methods we introduced and show the potential use of this approach in the WikiLeaks Afghan War Diary data studied in~\cite{AZM2012b}.
-The algorithms have been coded in Matlab and we use the partial matrix inversion algorithm of \cite{fastinvc} which is implemented in the~C programming language.
+The algorithms have been coded in Matlab and for partial matrix inversion we use the implementation of \cite{fastinvc}, which is implemented in the~C programming language.